If you have any questions that are NOT answered below, please contact Jeff Preast via E-mail or at 304-391-5000

 Registration will either close once the class has reached full capacity or on the Saturday following the second class.

 The class is full and my child has been placed on a wait-list.
 Now what?

-Classes are implemented by trained coaching staff and volunteers.
+Classes are implemented by a trained coaching staff and volunteers.
 We feel that class sizes with a 6:1 ratio of Coaches / Volunteers to participants helps promote the safe environment that we need for our participants.
-We ask that you respect our judgement on the appropriate class size at each facility and not loose hope that you child will get a spot in the class.
+We ask that you respect our judgement on the appropriate class size at each facility and not lose hope that your child will get a spot in the class.
 There is the possibility that someone may cancel or that we gain a volunteer.
 In either of those cases, if/when a spot in the class opens, you will receive an e-mail prompting you to complete the registration of your participant.